NNPDF/yadism/docs/source/dev-tools/yadmark.rst

 The underlying infrastructure is coming from `sqlite3` and `git-lfs` and it is implemented in the package |banana|.

+.. admonition:: Tools

+   Other tools have been developed for benchmarking, and shipped with banana as CLI.
+They install together with it, find the description at |banana-tools|.

 To install `yadmark` you can type:

 ``pip install yadmark``